willfleury/willfleury.github.io/_posts/data-engineering/2017-03-01-changelog.md

 ### Overview

 To avoid building siloed monolithic datastores, one must ensure that the entity changes applied in one datastore are visible to downstream systems.
 In addition to this, one of the fundamental requirements of the [Lambda Architecture](http://lambda-architecture.net/) is the presence of an append only immutable datastore that acts as a system of record for all changes.
-This is known as [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) and we call the append only journal we store these changes in - the changelog.
+This is known as [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) or simply [Stream Processing](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying) and we call the append only journal we store these changes in - the changelog.

 To propagate this changelog around you need a distributed messaging system.
 We use [Kafka](https://kafka.apache.org/) as our distributed messaging system.
 There are many features of the Kafka architecture that make it ideal for Big Data messaging systems but in the simplest terms, it is that it functions as a highly scalable, append only, distributed commit log.